toivosnare/telepath/README.md

 # Telepath

-Telepath is an Operating System prototype for the RISC-V (RV64G) ISA with:
+Telepath is an Operating System prototype for the RISC-V ISA (RV64G) with:

 - Shared memory IPC
 - Message passing IPC via Channels (built on top of shared memory with minimal overhead)
 - Microkernel with user space drivers
 - Capability-based security
+- Symmetric multiprocessing (SMP)
-- Preemptive multitasking
+- Pre-emptive multitasking
 - Round-robin scheduling
 - Futex support
-- Buddy system page allocator.

 ## Building

-Required software for building is the [Zig](https://ziglang.org) compiler (version 0.13 currently) and the tar archiver (for creating the driver arhive for init).
-To build the kernel image, run the following command.
+Required software for building is the [Zig](https://ziglang.org) compiler (version 0.13 currently) and the tar archiver (for creating the driver archive for init).
+To build the kernel image and the init executable (analogous to Linux initramfs), run the following command.

 ```
 zig build